-F Crystal Field Theory
+F. Crystal Field Theory

 The type of Fourier analysis outlined above has found a useful role in Crystal (or Ligand) Field Theory.
+This theory was created to describe the behavior of charged particles (electrons, ions, atoms) in the presence of an electric field that has some symmetry, usually the symmetry of a host crystal.
 We illustrate with a simple example.